690312856/690312856.github.io/index.md

 ## Research
 My research focuses on:

-* Speeding CNNs and extraction of discriminating power feature of image.
+* Machine learning and its applications in NLP, focus on term-weighting scheme and LDA algrithm.

-* Trying to design a incremental classifer.
+* Sentiment Classification and Relation classification with deep learning.

-* Applying computational model to real problems in computer vision and data mining.
+* Applying computational model to real problems in NLP and data mining.

 ## Online trail